 Student groups form and change along with the interests of the current student body.
 The following is a list of current student groups on campus.
-If you are interested in starting a new student organization, please contact the Office of Student and Community Life.
+If you are interested in starting a new student organization, please contact the Office of Student and Community Life at communitylife@cst.edu.

-- Claremont Sports Association: This group meets for regular intramural basketball, tennis, volleyball, Frisbee, and more to help strengthen the community, and to act as an important ministry to all students, faculty, and staff of CST in need of a weekly refocusing. - Korean Students Association (KSA): This group provides programming and support for Korean students.
-They work to support the spiritual life of the Korean community as well as to provide forums on topics of interest in theology and international issues. - Korean Women Students Association (KWSA): This group represents, communicates with, and serves the needs of Korean women students to clarify and strengthen their identity as Korean Christian women leaders, to develop a supportive Korean women's community at CST, and also to contribute to diversity on campus.
+- Claremont Sports Association: This group meets for regular intramural sports (e.g. basketball, tennis, volleyball, etc.) and more to help strengthen the community amongst all students, faculty, and staff of CST in need of a weekly refocusing. - Korean Students Association (KSA): This group provides programming and support for Korean students.
+They work to support the spiritual life of the Korean community as well as to provide forums on topics of interest in theology and international issues. - Korean Women Students Association (KWSA): This group represents, communicates with, and serves the needs of Korean women students to clarify and strengthen their identity as Korean Christian women leaders, to develop a supportive Korean women's community at CST, and also to contribute to diversity on campus. - Latinx Student Alliance: This group serves to cultivate spaces attentive to diverse Latinx cultural identities within CST.
+The group seeks to promote and facilitate fellowship, networking, and educational opportunities for and among all students. - Pacific Islander/American Association (PISA): This group is committed to helping the Pacific Islander students at CST to successfully attain their academic and ministerial goals through positively participating in all academic and social activities held at CST, effectively sharing information on their campus life, study and ministry, and engaging in uplifting worship and fellowship.